Para-Methoxymethamphetamine: Pharmacodynamics

 PMMA is a monoamine releasing agent (MRA).
 The drug's EC_{50} values for induction of monoamine release in rat brain synaptosomes have been reported for the individual enantiomers of PMMA.
-In the case of (S)-PMMA, they are 41 nM for serotonin, 147 nM for norepinephrine, and 1,000 nM for dopamine, whereas for (R)-PMMA, they are 134 nM for serotonin, >14,000 nM for norepinephrine, and 1,600 nM for dopamine.
-Hence, PMMA appears to be a serotonin–norepinephrine releasing agent (SNRA) with weak effects on dopamine.
+In the case of (S)-PMMA, they were 41 nM for serotonin, 147 nM for norepinephrine, and 1,000 nM for dopamine, whereas for (R)-PMMA, they were 134 nM for serotonin, >14,000 nM for norepinephrine, and 1,600 nM for dopamine.
+Hence, PMMA appears to be a serotonin–norepinephrine releasing agent (SNRA) with weak effects on dopamine release.
 The drug has been found to strongly release serotonin and to weakly release dopamine in the brain in rodents in vivo.

 In addition to its MRA activity, PMMA is a potent monoamine oxidase A (MAO-A) inhibitor.
 Its IC_{50} for MAO-A inhibition has been reported to be 1,700 nM.
 This is several-fold less potent than the related agents para-methoxyamphetamine (PMA) and 4-methylthioamphetamine (4-MTA).

 PMMA is said to lack affinity for the serotonin 5-HT_{2A} receptor.
 In one study, its affinities were >20,000 nM for the serotonin 5-HT_{1A} receptor, 13,600 nM for the serotonin 5-HT_{2A} receptor, and >13,000 nM for the serotonin 5-HT_{2C} receptor.
 On the other hand, PMMA shows much higher affinities for the mouse and rat trace amine-associated receptor 1 (TAAR1).